ScottDSS/git_learning/README.md

 - *Press enter* to run your programme
 - Type `exit ()` *this will bring you out of interactive mode and take you back to your terminal*

-A key point here is to also have a basic knownledge VIM.
+A key point here is to also have a basic knownledge of VIM.
 VIM is a text editor.
 These are a few of the basic commands you'll need to know.
-To insert text in to the text editor you must be in *-- INSERT --* you will find this at the bottom left hand corner.
+To insert text into the text editor you must be in *-- INSERT --* mode to get into the insert mode you must type `i`. you can identify what mode you are in by looking at the bottom left hand corner.
 To escape the insert mode you must press `esc`.
 Before saving or exiting the vim editor you must press `:` followed by `wq` or `q!` see below for details and basic commands.

 | Command | Note |
 | ------- | ---- |